ewdhp/linear-algebra-foundations/linear-operators/README.md

 ## 📖 What You'll Learn

-Linear operators are mappings between vector spaces or function spaces that preserve the linear structure.
+Linear operators are mappings between vector spaces , function spaces that preserve the linear structure.
 They are fundamental to understanding transformations in machine learning, from simple matrix operations to complex differential operators in physics-informed ML and attention mechanisms in transformers.

 ### Core Concepts